JacquelineHu/JacquelinHu.github.io/_projects/companion_robots.md

 We use **socket** to implement speech transimission between robots for scene reproduction.
 Once the elderly are recalling something interesting that has been recorded in these robots, they would automatically play a small theater in front of the elderly!

 ### Video call
-iFamily provide video call via webbrowser.
-However, since it is already very convinient to have video call via multiple social media, we plan to modify this function on iFamily to a safety mornitor, which means, when the elderly are experiencing any emergency, the real-time mornitering can be transmitted into the children's mobile phone after they press an emergency button.
+iFamily provides video call via webbrowser.
+However, since it is already very convenient to have video call via multiple social media, we plan to modify this function on iFamily to a safety mornitor, which means, when the elderly are experiencing any emergency, the real-time mornitering can be transmitted into the children's mobile phone after they press an emergency button.

 ## Brochure
 I designed a brochure for iFamily.
 Wish everyone repects their parents and wish all the old people be happy and healthy.